rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-3-characteristic-subset.md

 That is because (s) may have one or more ancestor sets and because css(s) is also a strict subset to all of these sets.
 However, a CSS is "unique" to (s) in such a way that (s) is the least significant set of these sets.
-No other set "contains" a given CSS in that particular "unique" way.
+No other set has a given CSS as its characteristic subset - i.e. a CSS is "unique" in that particular way.

 <!-- ======================================================================= -->
 ## set-of-css()